Kemi Adetiba in tears as crew members throw surprise bridal shower for her

 She could not hold back her tears beside her fiance as she watched different people send her their love and best wishes on the screen.

-On her Instagram story channel, the Nollywood director shared moments from the shower, from the moment she walked into her surprise event, to the beautiful cake that was made for the occasion.
+On her Instagram story channel, the Nollywood director shared moments from the shower, from the time she walked into her surprise event, to the beautiful cake that was made for the occasion.

 "The most incredible thing happened over the weekend.
 The Amazing, and incredibly talented KOB 2 CREW hosted a suprise Bridal Shower party for me.
 In cohorts with @colette_otusheso (AGAIN ) and with the knowledge of @maxxyb @oscarhemanackah and @remiadetiba, these guys spun a weave of glorious deception, and lured over to a serviced apartment in Lekki, where they had good food, drink and merry in surplus.
 To say I was (and still am touched) is an understatement.
 Especially when j found out they'd been planning their surprise for a month with @amapsalmist @lafemmeindiana and @_joyny as the chief strategists.
 These guys already gave me the gift of KOB 2 and a KOB 2 FAMILY...
 And this incredibly special (yet unexpected) gesture was icing on a MAGICAL cake.
 Thank you so much KOB TEAM/FAMILY/ARMY.
 I love you guys individually and collectively.
 I wish I could share the full video here ❤️#UndeniablyYours2022"